alishabab/movie-ticket-booking-website/README.md

-# HTML/CSS Capstone Project [Solo Project]
+# Responsive Movie Ticket Booking Page  [Solo Project]
-Capstone Project : This project consists of building a responsive website for movie ticket bookings.
+This project consists of building a responsive website for movie ticket bookings.
 It has three responsive pages- a Homepage, booking page and an About page.

 > The goal is to make a responsive ticket booking website.